-Other contracts will only permit the percentage to be calculated on the difference between the provisional sum/prime cost allowance in the contract and the final value of the provisional sum work or prime cost item.
+Other contracts will only permit the percentage to be calculated on the difference between the contract's provisional sum/prime cost allowance and the final value of the provisional sum work or prime cost item.
 This approach assumes that the fixed component of the contract sum already allows (or should already allow) for profit and attendance on these items.

 Disputes in relation to provisional sums sometimes arise where the description of the provisional sum is ambiguous.

 Specifically, a contractor may claim that an item of work falls within the provisional sum (and is therefore open to adjustment), whereas the principal or superintendent may consider that the work should have been allowed for as part of the contractor’s fixed price.